 ‘Blueair air purifiers have not been tested for the removal of coronavirus yet, as it’s a new strain that was discovered in 2019.

-‘However, here is what we do know: Blueair air purifiers have been third-party tested for the removal of the most common viruses and bacteria with a clearance rate of over 99.99%.
+‘However, here is what we do know: Blueair air purifiers have been third-party tested for the removal of the most common viruses and bacteria with a clearance rate of more than 99.99%.
 The tests included H1N1 influenza, staphylococcus aureus, E coli and aspergillus.

 ‘Blueair’s HEPASilent™ technology captures at least 99.97% of airborne particles down to 0.1 microns in size.
 This includes any viruses with a particle size of at least 0.1 micron.
 Corona viruses measure about 0.12 micron.’

-Blueair air purifiers are highly rated by Which?, but we are in no way is saying that these products (or any commercial air purifiers) protect you from coronavirus.
+Blueair air purifiers are often highly rated by Which?, but we are in no way saying that these products (or any commercial air purifiers) protect you from coronavirus.

-We reached out to Blueair for comment.
+We reached out to Blueair for comment in March 2020.
 Blueair told us that:

 ‘We have made it absolutely clear on our website that an air purifier will not protect you from coronavirus.
 We have also stated very clearly that Blueair has not tested against the new coronavirus.
 We have posted the information you refer to on our website in response to the many questions (including questions about particle sizes) that have been flooding in from all over the world – from consumers, hospitals and media – asking specifically about air purifiers and coronavirus.’